sgrizzi/SinricPro-documentation/New_user_guide.md

 For this example we will use pin (gpio) number 13.<br/>
 **Note**: *you have to create a new Switch device in SinricPro portal.*<br/>
 *After you created the device you will get the deviceId and additionally the App Key and App Secret which is needed later.*<br/>
-*Replace `your-device-id-here` with the deivce ID you got from the portal.*
+*Replace the placeholder deviceId `your-device-id-here` with the deivce ID you got from the portal.*
 ```C++
 MySwitch mySwitch("your-device-id-here", 13);